You are currently signed in as .

 The details of a clinical nurse specialist's job depend on the setting in which he or she is employed (e.g., hospital, nursing home, community clinic, mental health facility, home health care, industrial setting, or other).
 Working as part of an interdisciplinary health care team, which can include doctors, psychologists, physical therapists, or social workers, is integral to being a clinical nurse specialist.

 The clinical nurse specialist is expected to be able to see the "big picture" in a way that the staff nurse who is focused on delivering direct care cannot.
 Patients and their families need an expert guide and advocate to make the most constructive use of today's immensely complex health care delivery system.
+They plan, direct, or coordinate the daily patient care activities in a clinical practice.
+In addition, a clinical nurse specialist ensures other health care providers are adhering to recognized clinical policies, protocols, regulations, and standards in the delivery of patient care.

 In addition to making sure that the patient receives the most appropriate state-of-the-art nursing care while in the hospital, the clinical nurse specialist has an important role as an educator and consultant.
 Educating patients and their families is the most obvious part of the teaching role but far from the only part.
 The clinical nurse specialist is also involved in the professional development of the other members of the nursing staff and the nursing students by teaching them about new concepts and techniques in nursing.